mitzci0/PS99/README.md

 # Mailbox-Scam Script
--- This is not a verified script from any Roblox script website --

 - This script unlocks all locked Huges and sends them via mailbox to the specified username (mailbox fees will still apply).
 - Gems are not sent via mailbox because I haven't added that feature yet (maybe soon).